We Protect Oral Health by Extracting Third Molars

 Wisdom teeth are the final teeth to emerge into the mouth, usually around the age of 17.
 For many people, there isn’t enough room in the mouth to house these extra molars.
 This is why many dental professionals recommend having wisdom teeth, or third molars, extracted as soon as possible.

-At Southern Oral & Facial Surgery in Franklin and Thompson’s Station TN, our doctors ensure that patients feel as comfortable as possible and remain informed throughout treatment.
+At Southern Oral & Facial Surgery in Franklin, Brentwood, and Thompson Station, TN, our doctors ensure that patients feel as comfortable as possible and remain informed throughout treatment.
 We regularly extract third molars at both of our offices and would be happy to see you for a consultation.

 Symptoms of Wisdom Teeth